rlaborce/rlaborce.github.io/_posts/2016-11-15-put-people-first-seo.md

   <ul>
 	  <li>- Will this report actually be helpful to the client?</li>
 	  <li>- Is optimizing this page going to get them the right leads?</li>
-	  <li>- Is ranking for “keyword” really in line with their end goal?</li>
+	  <li>- Is ranking for “keyword xyz” really in line with their end goal?</li>
 	  <li>- Is my work making things easier for my client’s business?</li>
 	  <li>- Am I actually helping make my client’s life a little better?</li>
   </ul>